Headcount planning: a complete guide for HR

 To figure out staffing needs, companies need to determine their business objectives, identify skill gaps, gather feedback from employees, source revenue data from finance teams, and forecast costs.

-Who is responsible for headcount planning
+Who is responsible for headcount planning?

 Headcount planning is typically a collaborative effort between HR, recruiting, finance, business leaders, and department managers looking to fill a role.
 This is why the most effective headcount plans come from a single source of truth that every party can use to collaborate.